How to map addresses from an Excel?

 access_time 8 MIN | fiber_manual_record BEGINNER | label MAP ADDRESSES FROM EXCEL, PLOT ADDRESSES ON MAP FROM EXCEL

-The Free Spotzi Mapbuilder allows you want to map addresses from an Excel file.
+The Spotzi Mapbuilder allows you want to plot addresses on a map from an Excel file.
 This can be achieved by geocoding (what is geocoding?) your Excel file.
 After geocoding your Excel file with addresses our system will automatically plot them on a map in your Mapbuilder account.
-To achieve this, please register a free Spotzi Mapbuilder account and read the tutorial below:
+To achieve this, please start your free trial of Spotzi Premium and read the tutorial below.
+Plotting addresses on a map has never been this easy:

 We will use the following table to geocode.